-Amanda specialises in empirically grounded, theoretically informed, cross-disciplinary approaches to law, in particular to the econo-legal.
-She has qualifications in law, economics and visual communication.
-She blogs at econosociolegal.wordpress.com, tweets @aperrykessaris and publishes videos on Vimeo.
+Professor Amanda Perry-Kessaris SFHEA specialises in empirically grounded, theoretically informed, cross-disciplinary approaches to law; and to the economic life of law in particular.
+She has qualifications in law (LLB and LLM Southampton; PhD LSE), economics (PGCert Birkbeck), visual communication and graphic design (PGCert and MA London College of Communication).
+She blogs at Approaching Law, tweets @aperrykessaris and publishes videos on Vimeo.

 Amanda joined Kent in 2013, having previously held posts at SOAS, Birkbeck and Queen Mary colleges in London, and the Universities of Dundee and Sussex.